-All positive rules known so far for restricted classes of Kronecker coefficients have been for subclasses of partition triples of type P, as known or conjecturally.
-For example, the classical Littlewood-Richardson rule gives a positive rule for Littlewood-Richardson coefficients which, as already mentioned, constitute a special class of Kronecker coefficients.
-The corresponding subclass of partition triples is of type P, since the problem of deciding positivity of Littlewood-Richardson coefficients is in $P$ \cite{knutsontao2,GCT3}.
-The article \cite{GCT4} gives a positive rule for Kronecker coefficients when two of the partitions have height at most two.
-The corresponding subclass of partition triples is of type P, since the Kronecker coefficient can be computed in this case (and more generally, for partitions of bounded height) in polynomial time \cite{christwalter}.
-The article \cite{blasiak} gives a positive rule for Kronecker coefficients when one of the partitions is a hook.
-The corresponding subclass of partition triples is of type P conjecturally, since the problem of deciding positivity of Kronecker coefficients, when one of the partitions is a hook, is conjecturally in $P$ (in view of Theorem~\ref{thook}).
+All positive rules known so far for restricted classes of Kronecker coefficients have been for subclasses of partition triples that are either known or conjectured to be of type P. For example, the classical Littlewood-Richardson rule gives a positive rule for Littlewood-Richardson coefficients, which, as already mentioned, constitute a special class of Kronecker coefficients.
+The corresponding subclass of partition triples is of type P, since the problem of deciding positivity of Littlewood-Richardson coefficients is in $P$ \citep{knutsontao2,GCT3}. \cite{GCT4} give a positive rule for Kronecker coefficients when two of the partitions have height at most two.
+The corresponding subclass of partition triples is of type P, since the Kronecker coefficient can be computed in this case (and more generally, for partitions of bounded height) in polynomial time (\cite{christwalter}; \cite{newalgorithm}). \cite{blasiak} gives a positive rule for Kronecker coefficients when one of the partitions is a hook.
+The corresponding subclass of partition triples is conjectured to be of type P, since the problem of deciding positivity of Kronecker coefficients, when one of the partitions is a hook, is believed to be in $P$ (in view of \ref{thook}).

 The following result gives the first known instance of a positive rule for Kronecker coefficients for a subclass of partition triples of type NP.

 \begin{theorem} There exists a $\#P$-formula for Kronecker coefficients for a subclass of partition triples of type NP.
 Here the partition triples can be specified in unary or binary. \end{theorem}